You ask again about the nests – the wren’s

 a goldcrest’s low in the privet,

-the robin’s safe in the pampas.
+the robin’s safe in a clump of pampas.

-And below the Lane Gate, coal tits
+And below the Lane Gate coal tits

-have built in the hollow post.
+have build in the hollow post.

 you’ll find the spot, where the metal is warm.